imagevars/playlistShuffle/README.md

 - "S" toggle to activate and deactivate shuffle on a playlist.
 - "R" toggle to repeat a video until is deactivated again.
+- "M" toggle to mute and unmute the video
 - "Space" to pause and play a video.
 - "ArrowLeft" to play the previous video.
 - "ArrowRight" to play the next video.